How to Read a Food Label for Food Allergies

 If there’s a precautionary allergen label on a product, this does not mean it contains that food allergen.
 But there is a chance it does have it.
 Deciding whether to eat a food product with a PAL is a personal choice and should be discussed with a doctor or caregiver.

-For people with food allergies, the safest option may be to avoid food these food products altogether.
+For people with food allergies, the safest option may be strict avoidance of these food products altogether.

 Are food labels accurate?